 The second conventional approach is pharmacological treatment.
 The following substances can help if taken on a limited, short-term basis and under your doctor’s supervision:

 Acupuncture and Scenar are very effective at correcting sleep disturbance.
-Neurofeedback is an extremely helpful nonpharmacological approach.
-The drawback is that many insurance companies do not cover Neurofeedback, and thirty-plus sessions over several years can be very costly.
+Neurofeedback is an extremely helpful non pharmacological approach.
+The drawback is that many insurance companies do not cover Neurofeedback, and can require over thirty sessions over several years.

 Cranial Electro Stimulation (CES) is an FDA-approved medical device for insomnia.
 The blinking glasses of pRoshi help the brain to regulate, whether you wear them or have them blinking against the wall during the night.
 Quantum Wave Light therapy has a specific setting for sleep, while the Q1000 can be used with acupuncture points to improve sleep.
 Oxygen therapy has also been found to be helpful.
 This is different from the Continuous Positive Airways Pressure (CPAP) or Automatic Positive Airway Pressure (APAP) used to manage Sleep Apnea.